 Earlier www1.ru reported that a sample of the PD-35 aircraft engine passed the first stage of testing.

-Rostec will begin to grow parts for an advanced aircraft engine
+Rostec will start growing parts for an advanced aircraft engine

 It became known when the serial production of Russian engines for the An-124 "Ruslan" will begin